GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/tags.rst

     >>> ad.tags
     set(['RAW', 'GMOS', 'GEMINI', 'NORTH', 'SIDEREAL', 'UNPREPARED', 'IMAGE', 'ACQUISITION'])

 The file we loaded is raw, GMOS North data.
-It is a 2D image and it was an acquistion image, not a science observation.
+It is a 2D image and it was an acquisition image, not a science observation.
 The "UNPREPARED" tag indicates that the file has never been touched by the Recipe System which runs a "prepare" primitive as the first step of each recipe.